 You then get to a page showing the fields of the Form PA - Cambio de Calidad Migratoria already filled in with your personal data.
 The only fields you can change here are your cell phone number and your e-mail address.
 If everything is correct, click on “Guardar datos y generar tramite” (Save data and generate procedure).

 You now get the "Registro de Solicitud de Cambio de Calidad Migratoria" displayed on your screen.
-That's your confirmation of the successful application.
+That's the confirmation of your successful application.
 Download and/or print the form and keep it safe (if downloading isn't possible, make a screenshot of the complete page, don't miss the second page)!!!

 At the top right of the document under the bar code you find your Numero de expediente (file number), which sometimes is also called Numero de tramite.
 It consists of 2 letters (usually some abbreviation of the Migraciones office where you applied; LM for Lima, for example; or CY for Chiclayo, etc.) and 9 numbers.
 At the bottom of the first page, under the signature / fingerprint field, the Fecha de publicacion (application date) and a Codigo de verificacion (verification code) are shown.